okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 - attend stand up comedy @ Stitche's Comedy

 I like it here.
-There is abundance of pubs, quality coffee shops, public transit, bike lanes, leftists, and young people.
+There is an abundance of pubs, quality coffee shops, public transit, bike lanes, leftists, and young people.
 Z says it reminds her of Vancouver.

 Dublin feels bigger today.